saltyrtc/saltyrtc-meta/Readme.md

 ## Implementations

-If you have implemented a SaltyRTC client or server :+1: and you would like to add it to this list, we will gladly accept a pull request from you.
+If you have implemented a SaltyRTC client, task or server :+1: and you would like to add it to this list, we will gladly accept a pull request from you.

 **Clients and Tasks**